moozd/aidoc.nvim/README.md

 ## Usage

-Select the `function/expression` and use `<leader>D` or the key that you passed during the configuration.
+Select the `function/expression` and use `<leader>d` or the key that you passed during the configuration.

 ![](https://github.com/blob/master/aidoc.nvim/aidoc.gif)